safespring/docs/content/new/flavors.md

 ##L2 flavors (local disk)
-Instances created with these flavors must be booted from and image and not a volume.
+Instances created with these flavors must be booted from an image and not a volume.
 See below how to accomplish that.

 | Flavor name    | Description                                                                  |
 | -------------- | ---------------------------------------------------------------------------- |